onur-zengin/aws-ec2-linux-docker/README.md

 #### 3.2.
 PROCEDURE

-**3.2.1.** Go to AWS Console & create a dedicated user for automation tasks;
+**3.2.1.** Go to AWS Console & create a dedicated user for the infrastructure automation tasks;

 </tbc> define least privilege permissions </tbc>

-**3.2.2.** Configure AWS CLI environment on the local machine with the access keys obtained from #3.2.1
+**3.2.2.** Configure AWS CLI environment on the local machine (or cloud-based IDE) with the access keys obtained from #3.2.1
 ```
 aws configure
 ```